October 4, 2019

 Liberal MLA Grant Mitchell raises suspicions in the legislature about Lakeland’s prospects, saying that the idea of a park in Lakeland is just a public relations move, a sop to Albertans troubled by the province’s decision to allocate most of Alberta’s boreal forest to multinational timber companies.

-Bonnyville MLA Ernie Isley abandons the principle of cabinet solidarity by retreating from his earlier support for the proposed Lakeland Provincial Park and PRA.
+In May, Bonnyville MLA Ernie Isley abandons the principle of cabinet solidarity by retreating from his earlier support for the proposed Lakeland Provincial Park and PRA.
 He now expresses support only for a PRA (Grand Centre-Cold Lake Sun, 21 May 1991).

-In a meeting sponsored by the Grand Centre Chamber of Commerce, Alberta Recreation and Parks Minister Steve West and MLA Ernie Isley meet with local residents of the Lakeland area.
+In March, in a meeting sponsored by the Grand Centre Chamber of Commerce, Alberta Recreation and Parks Minister Steve West and MLA Ernie Isley meet with local residents of the Lakeland area.
 Among those who express concern about the impact of the park on the local economy are CFB Cold Lake officials and municipal mayors and reeves.
 There is concern that the establishment of the Park and PRA will seriously hamper base operations (Grand Centre-Cold Lake Sun, March 12/91).

 The Draft Cold Lake Sub-regional Integrated Resource Plan is completed.
 The Cold Lake planning area overlaps with the southern portion of AWA’s Primrose-Lakeland Area of Concern.